RasmusLindroth/tut/README.md

 * `:boosts` = Lists users that have boosted the toot
 * `:bookmarks` = List all your bookmarks
 * `:clear-notifications` = Remove all of your notifications
-* `:close-window` = Closes the current window, including all the timelines in said window
+* `:close-pane` = Closes the current pane, including all the timelines in said pane
 * `:compose` = Compose a new toot
 * `:edit` = Edit one of your toots
 * `:favorited` = Lists toots  you&#39;ve favorited